Sara-Esm/MNIST-Classifier-TensorFlow/README.md

-# callbackMNIST
+# MNIST Classifier with TensorFlow

 ## Load and Preprocess Data

-The script loads the MNIST dataset, discards the test set, and normalizes pixel values.
+This project implements a simple MNIST classifier using TensorFlow and Keras.
+The goal is to train a neural network to achieve 99% accuracy on the MNIST dataset.

 ## Define Callback